suhasaggarwal/vaccine_availability/README.md

-#Data Sheets are available in this repository
+#  Data Sheets for vaccine availability are available in this repository

 #Tutorial